Prostate-Specific Antigen (PSA)

 The cells of the prostate gland make the protein called PSA.
 Men normally have low

 levels of PSA.
-If your PSA levels start to rise, it could mean you have prostate cancer,
+If your PSA levels start to rise, it could mean you have one of the

-men who don't have any symptoms of prostate cancer from being screened.
-The task force
+Task Force advises men who don't have any symptoms of prostate cancer to not have

-says that PSA test results can lead to treating small cancers that would never become
+a PSA test.
+The task force says that PSA test results can lead to treating small cancers

-But the American Cancer Society believes men should be told the risks and benefits
+The American Cancer Society advises that men be told the risks and benefits of PSA

-of PSA testing and allowed to make their own decision about if and when to be screened.
+testing and make their own decision about if and when to be screened.

 The American Urologic Society says that PSA screening is most important between the